 Eighty percent of CETA's faculty hold the terminal degrees in their field of expertise.
 In addition, many of the faculty consult with industry, perform research for industry, and hold the Professional Engineer or Registered Architect designations.
 Because of their education and experience, our faculty can offer you what you need to learn to succeed in your career.
 Faculty by department

-Executives of local and regional business and industry, education, civic organizations, and graduates of CETA sit on this board, which advises the College about what skills graduates need to be able to work after they complete their education.
+In addition, CETA hosts executives of local and regional business and industry, education, civic organizations, and graduates of CETA that sit on the Board of Visitors, which advises the College about what skills graduates need to be able to work after they complete their education and more.
 The board also assists the College in securing external support of its programs, assists in recruiting competent faculty and capable students, and assists in job placement for students and graduates.
-Board of Visitors
+Board of Visitors.

-The average class in CETA is 18 students, though many classes run with far fewer students.
-Those classes are held in classrooms, labs and studios equipped with digital and overhead projectors and television equipment regularly maintained by Media Technology Services, as well as computers.
+The average class in CETA is 20 students, though many classes run with far fewer students.
+Those classes are held in classrooms, labs and studios equipped with digital and overhead projectors, television equipment regularly maintained by Media Technology Services, as well as computers.
 We regularly update our teaching labs and studios with new software and equipment supported by an in-house staff of computer and technology specialists.
-In addition, through our Open Lab Program, students can use the labs and studios outside of regularly scheduled hours, and students can work as lab and studio monitors in the program.
+In addition, through CETA's Open Lab Program, students can use the labs and studios outside of regularly scheduled hours, and students can work as lab and studio monitors in the program.